Economic impact of immigration to Canada: International trade

 Organizations that facilitate Canada's international trade system include the Department of Foreign Affairs, Trade and Development (publicly known as Global Affairs Canada); the Trade Controls Bureau, which operates under the Minister of Foreign Affairs; the Canada Border Services Agency (CBSA); and the Canadian International Trade Tribunal, which is an independent quasi-judicial body.

 The presence within Canada of people representative of many different cultures and nations has also been an important boost to Canada's international trade.
 Immigrants will often have the expertise, linguistic skills, personal connections with their country of origin that can help forge international trade ties.
 Studies have found that Canada does have greater trade relations with those nations that have provided large numbers of immigrants.
-Canada's economy is heavily centered on international trade, which accounted for 31.4% of GDP in 2017.
-As of 2017, 76.4% of Canadian exports go to the United States.
+Canada's economy is heavily centered on international trade, which accounted for 31.4% of GDP in 2017; although, most international trade is with the United States.
+In 2017, 76.4% of Canadian exports went to the United States.

-This has been good for the source countries of immigrants to Canada.
+This has been a common narrative about source countries of immigrants to Canada.
 For many years, expanded markets for trade has been a common rationale and justification for high immigration from the developing world.
 Data from Statistics Canada in 2017 reveals that the trade balances with developing countries from which Canada receives most of its immigrants ameliorates.
 As shown below, data from 2017 shows that only India has balanced trade with Canada.